DataoceanAI/ICME2025-Audio-Encoder-Challenge/README.md

 ## Registration Guide

-Please use this link to fill out the registration form：
+Please use this link to fill out the registration form by April 1st：
 <https://forms.gle/VGgRQdPLs9f72UM8A>

 For any other information you might need，please send Email to: <2025icme-aecc@dataoceanai.com>